-- . the title of the debt securities; - . whether they are senior debt securities or subordinated debt securities; - . any limit on the aggregate principal amount of the debt securities offered through that prospectus supplement; - . the identity of the person to whom we will pay interest if it is anybody other than the noteholder; - . when the principal of the debt securities will mature; - . the interest rate, which may be fixed or variable, or its method of calculation; - . when interest will be payable, as well as the record date for determining who we will pay interest to; - . where the principal of, premium, if any, and interest on the debt securities will be paid; - . any mandatory or optional sinking funds or similar arrangements; - . whether we have any obligation to redeem or repurchase the debt securities at your option: - . the denominations of the debt securities, if other than \$1,000 or an integral multiple of \$1,000; - . the amount that we will pay you if the maturity of the debt securities is accelerated if other than their principal amount; - . the currency in which we will make payments to you and, if a foreign currency, the manner of conversion from United States dollars; - . any index we may use to determine the amount of payment of principal of, premium, if any, and interest on the debt securities; - . if the debt securities will be issued only in the form of a global note, the name of the depositary or its nominee and the circumstances under which the global note may be transferred or exchanged to someone other than the depositary or its nominee; - . the applicability of the defeasance and covenant defeasance provisions in the applicable indenture; - . whether the debt securities are convertible into any other securities and the terms and conditions of convertibility; - . any additions or changes to events of default and, in the case of subordinated debt securities, any additional events of default that would result in acceleration of their maturity; and - . any other terms of the debt securities.
+- . the title of the debt securities; - . whether they are senior debt securities or subordinated debt securities; - . any limit on the aggregate principal amount of the debt securities offered through that prospectus supplement; - . the identity of the person to whom we will pay interest if it is anybody other than the noteholder; - . when the principal of the debt securities will mature; - . the interest rate, which may be fixed or variable, or its method of calculation; - . when interest will be payable, as well as the record date for determining who we will pay interest to; - . where the principal of, premium, if any, and interest on the debt securities will be paid; - . any mandatory or optional sinking funds or similar arrangements; - . when the debt securities may be redeemed if they are redeemable, as well as the redemption prices, and a description of the terms of redemption; - . whether we have any obligation to redeem or repurchase the debt securities at your option; - . the denominations of the debt securities, if other than \$1,000 or an integral multiple of \$1,000; - . the amount that we will pay you if the maturity of the debt securities is accelerated if other than their principal amount; - . the currency in which we will make payments to you and, if a foreign currency, the manner of conversion from United States dollars; - . any index we may use to determine the amount of payment of principal of, premium, if any, and interest on the debt securities; - . if the debt securities will be issued only in the form of a global note, the name of the depositary or its nominee and the circumstances under which the global note may be transferred or exchanged to someone other than the depositary or its nominee; - . the applicability of the defeasance and covenant defeasance provisions in the applicable indenture; - . whether the debt securities are convertible into any other securities and the terms and conditions of convertibility; - . any additions or changes to events of default and, in the case of subordinated debt securities, any additional events of default that would result in acceleration of their maturity; and - . any other terms of the debt securities.